patrickmann/Arduino/sketch_PU/README.md

 ## Features
 * Compute PUs from temperature readings
 * Compare readings across multiple sensors and check for consistency - require at least 2 sensors for sanity checking
+* Support arbitrary number of sensors (subject to memory limitations)
-* Identify and ignore unused or disconnected sensors
+* Identify and ignore unused (active but not immersed) and disconnected sensors
 * Output CSV data log with date and time stamps to SD card for import to Excel
 * Output data points to serial
 * Output user prompts and data to LCD
 * Alert user via buzzer to important state transitions or errors

-## Some detected error states
+## Some flagged error states
-* Not enough sensors - need at least 2
+* Not enough sensors for high confidence result - need at least 2 product sensors
 * Pasteurization cycle aborted prematurely
-* SD card not working
 * Excessive difference between sensors
 * Water too hot